brice-jacquin/aws-lab/module_07/01_ebs/README.md

   * Select the default aws/ebs key
 * Create volume
 * Navigate to the Volumes menu
-* Select your newly create volume and under Action, select Attach volume
+* Select your newly created volume and under Action, select Attach volume
 * Select the 2nd instance
 * Name the device /dev/sdb
 * Navigate to the Instances menu and select your 2nd instance